scoobaroo/klassroom/BDD.md

--User should be able to create new seating charts for a certain class -User should experience some sensory tittilation when they create a new seating chart -User should be able to export their seating charts quickly and easily
+-User should be able to create new seating charts for a certain class -User should experience some sensory tittilation when they create a new seating chart -User should be able to export their seating charts quickly and easily -User can orient the room so that they can display seating charts -User can display seating charts to students in a UX way